holehan/termux-extras/README.md

 # Termux APT repository for Hugo and sift

 This apt repository contains extra packages for [Termux](https://termux.com/), an Android terminal emulator and Linux environment app.
-The included packages are:

-- [Hugo](https://gohugo.io/) v0.53/extended, a fast and flexible Static Site Generator written in Go ([Github](https://github.com/gohugoio/hugo)),
+#### Current packages

 - [Sift](https://sift-tool.org) 0.9.0, a fast and powerful alternative to grep ([Github](https://github.com/svent/sift/)).

+#### Former packages

+The following packages have been removed from the repository.
+This usually happens once they can be found in the official termux packages repository.

+- [Hugo](https://gohugo.io/) v0.53/extended, a fast and flexible Static Site Generator written in Go ([Github](https://github.com/gohugoio/hugo)). _Hugo is now part of the official termux packages repository_! 🎉

 ### Requirements